1shkumar/Real-Estate-Brochure-Generator/README.md

 # Supabase-setup
 User must add their own SUPABASE_URL and SUPABASE_KEY from their personal Supabase Project in .env file in the backend folder.

+#Also make sure frontend is running on different port say 3001